mmajis/regionhop/README.md

 RegionHop is a simple WireGuard VPN setup with multi-region support.
 Deploys to any AWS region with CDK.
 Uses the lowest cost spot instances for cost efficiency.
 Configuration is backed up to S3 for persistence across spot instance cycles.

+Manage your VPN with the `hop.sh` script, which allows you to deploy, manage clients, and download configurations easily.

 ## 🎯 Quick Start with `hop.sh`

 Copy `config-template.json` to `config.json` and edit it to your liking.